-Administration of painkillers has been shown to lower pain empathy, but whether this also reduces prosocial behavior is not known.
+Painkiller administration lowers pain empathy, but whether this also reduces prosocial behavior is unknown.
 In this preregistered study, we investigated whether inducing analgesia through a placebo painkiller reduced effortful helping.
-When given the opportunity to reduce the pain of another person, individuals experiencing placebo analgesia made fewer prosocial choices, helped less quickly, and exerted less physical effort when helping, compared to control participants with unaltered pain sensitivity.
-Furthermore, self-reported empathic unpleasantness positively correlated with prosocial choices across the whole sample.
-Reduced pain sensitivity thus not only influences empathy, as previously shown, but also negatively impacts prosocial behavior.
-Given the importance of prosociality for social cohesion, these findings have broad potential implications for both individuals under the influence of painkillers and for society at large..
-See also the matching Twitter thread.
+When given the opportunity to reduce the pain of another person, individuals experiencing placebo analgesia (n = 45 adults from Austria; 21 male, 24 female) made fewer prosocial choices at the lowest helping level and exerted less physical effort when helping, compared with controls whose pain sensitivity was unaltered (n = 45; 21 male, 24 female).
+Self-reported empathic unpleasantness positively correlated with prosocial choices across the whole sample.
+While not replicating group differences in empathy, a mediation analysis revealed that the level of unpleasantness to other people’s pain fully mediated the effect of placebo analgesia on prosocial choices.
+Given the importance of prosociality for social cohesion, these findings have broad potential implications both for individuals under the influence of painkillers and for society at large.
+See also the matching Univie press release and a summarizing Twitter thread.